Yasu3D/saturn.yasu3d.art/documentation/saturn-data/notation/format-specifications/mer.md

 - MER is a plaintext file encoded in UTF-8.
 - Valid file extensions for the MER format are: `.mer`
 - Deserializers for MER may be case-sensitive.
-- Only one Object can be defined per line.
+- Only one Metadata value or Object can be defined per line.
 - Valid whitespace characters are: Space ` ` `(0x20)`
 - Valid newline characters are: LF `\n` `(0x0A)` or CRLF `\r\n` `(0x0D 0x0A)`
 - Valid decimal separators are: Period `.` `(0x2e)`